team-alya/alya-backend/README.md

 Backend written in python for Älyä hanke.

 # Start
-While in the root folder arvolaskuri, type "python manage.py runserver", to start the development server at http://127.0.0.1:8000/
+While in the root folder arvolaskuri, type "python manage.py runserver" to your command line to start the development server at http://127.0.0.1:8000/

 # API endpoints
 the frontpage.